-Typically one associates Madagascar with lemurs, the famous Avenue of the Baobabs and Grand Tsingy de Bemeraha, commonly referred to as the stone forest.
-Lemurs are everywhere throughout the country, while the famous street lined with Boababs and Grand Tsingy are found on the west coast.
-A great way to see these sights is to join a 7-8 day tour.
-The tour includes a 2.5 day river cruise on traditional wooden pirogue and a visit to Tsingy and the Avenue of Boababs.
-Whether going on your own or by tour, this is one of the most visited places in Madagascar and should sit high on your list of places to see.
+Typically one associates Madagascar with lemurs, the famous Avenue of the Baobabs and Grand Tsingy de Bemeraha, commonly called the stone forest.
+Lemurs are everywhere throughout the country, while the famous street lined with baobabs and Grand Tsingy are found on the west coast.
+A great way to see these sites is to join a 7-8 day tour.
+The tour includes a 2.5-day river cruise on a traditional wooden pirogue and a visit to Tsingy and the Avenue of Baobabs.
+Whether going on your own or by a tour, this is one of the most visited places in Madagascar and should sit high on your list of places to see.

 Wild West Tour

 The tour typically starts in Antananarivo.
-Tour costs can range drastically, especially if it is booked before arriving to Madagascar.
-If traveling on a budget or trying to save money, wait to book the tour from Antsirabe.
+Tour costs can range drastically, especially when booking before arrival into Madagascar.
+If traveling on a budget or trying to save money, book the tour from Antsirabe.

-Booking this tour before arriving to Madagascar may cost more than 1,000 Euros.
+Booking this tour before arriving in Madagascar may cost more than 1,000 Euros.
 A better option is to connect with Madagascar Underground in Antananarivo or Chez Billy in Antsirabe for a more reasonable price.
 Reach out before arriving to know when the tour will be leaving.
-Normally, they will quote a price of 450 Euro for an 8 day tour from Antananarivo or 350 Euro for a 7 day tour from Antsirabe.
-We recommend going to Antsirabe on your own by taxi brousse and getting hotel room for a fraction of the price.
+Normally, they will quote a price of 450 Euro for an 8-day tour from Antananarivo or 350 Euro for a 7-day tour from Antsirabe.
+We recommend going to Antsirabe on your own by taxi brousse and getting a hotel room for a fraction of the price.
 From Antsirabe, negotiate down the price to between 250 Euro and 300 Euro per person.

-The tour begins with a private car for the entire group from Antsirabe to Miandrivazo, stay the night in a hotel.
+The tour begins with a private car for the entire group from Antsirabe to Miandrivazo, where you will stay the night in a hotel.
 Make sure to stop at the ATM/bank and get cash needed for the entire trip.
 The next ATM will be available at the end of the tour in Morondava.
 Several group members on our trip ran out of cash.
 Things are not expensive while on the trip, but it is better to have extra cash.

 After Completing the Tour

 Upon completion of the tour, there are a few activities in the area.
-Kirindy National Park can be visited on a day trip.
-A 3-4 day tour of Belo Sur Mer can be organized for 400k Ar with a 4×4 or 200k with a pirogue.
-However, with the pirogue there is a northern wind current along the coastline, so be sure to check the wind conditions first.
-A taxi brousse back to Antsirabe costs 30k Ar, and is a 11-12 hour ride.
+Kirindy National Park is a day trip from Morondava.
+A 3-4 day tour of Belo Sur Mer can be organized for 400k Ar with a 4×4 or 200k with a pirogue (depending on wind conditions).
+A taxi brousse back to Antsirabe costs 30k Ar, and is an 11-12 hour ride.

 Where to Stay

-Antsirabe – Chez Bobby costs 28k for a private room with shared bath, hot water, wifi, restaurant and bar.
+Antsirabe – Chez Bobby costs 28k for a private room with shared bath, hot water, wifi, restaurant, and bar.
 Tours can be arranged from here with Laza.
-Laza can be reached on his facebook page.
+Laza is reachable on his facebook page.

-Morondava – L’Oasis, a popular Rasta hangout and restaurant, costs 30k for a bungalow.
-Live Music plays until 10 or 11pm.
-Basic bungalows can be found along the beach for 30K tucked in beside more expensive hotels.
+Morondava – L’Oasis, a popular Rasta hangout, and restaurant cost 30k for a bungalow.
+Live Music plays until 10 or 11 PM.
+Basic bungalows can also be found along the beach for 30K tucked in beside more expensive hotels.

-Visiting Avenue of Baobabs and Tsingy de Bemeraha from Morondava
+Alternate Option to See Avenue of Baobabs and Tsingy de Bemeraha Without a Pirogue Tour

-It is possible to these amazing sights from Morondava.
-This option will not include the pirogue river ride and will save you about 3-4 days total.
+It is possible to these amazing sights from Morondava and skipping the pirogue tour down the Tsiribihina River, which will save about 3-4 days total.
 However, it will not save a significant amount of money compared to the 7 day tour.
-4×4 tours from Morondava will charge around 150 Euro per person for a 3 day tour.
+4×4 tours from Morondava will charge around 150 Euro per person for a 3-day tour.

-Day 1: Hire a pre-arranged 4×4, departing in the morning, with a quick stop at Avenue of the Boababs en route to the National Park of Tsingy de Bemeraha, a 7-8 hour drive.
+Day 1: Hire a pre-arranged 4×4 from Morondava, departing in the morning, with a quick stop at Avenue of the Baobabs en route to the National Park of Tsingy de Bemeraha, a 7-8 hour drive.

 Day 3: Drive back to Morondava, with a stop at the Avenue of the Baobabs for sunset.